fraszczakszymon/ad-engine/README.md

 #### Categories

-In order to add custom names for categories you need to create the 'categories.json' file in 'allure-results' folder.
+In order to add custom names for categories you need to create the `categories.json` file in `allure-results` folder.
 The structure of that file looks like that:

 ```json